ChefAndy/casio-rpn/README.md

 Here are a few ideas for future improvements:

 **Bugfix**
-- [(] may not ROLL, raising a ValueError if incorrect syntax on the command line
 - with huge numbers, python_int() raises an OverflowError, cannot converting inf to int

 **GUI Updates**